-FC-1.7 Shell Banks
+FC-1.9 Shell Banks

-Investment firm licensees must not establish business relations with banks which have no physical presence or 'mind and management' in the jurisdiction in which they are licensed ('shell banks').
+Investment firm licensees must not establish business relations with banks which have no physical presence or 'mind and management' in the jurisdiction in which they are licensed and which are unaffiliated with a regulated financial group ('shell banks').
 Investment firm licensees must not knowingly establish relations with financial institutions that have relations with shell banks.

-Investment firm licensees must make a suspicious transaction report to the Anti-Money Laundering Unit and the Compliance Directorate if they are approached by a shell bank or an institution they suspect of being a shell bank.
+Investment firm licensees must make a suspicious transaction report to the Financial Intelligence Unit and the Compliance Directorate if they are approached by a shell bank or an institution they suspect of being a shell bank.

-FC-1.8 Simplified Customer Due Diligence
+FC-1.10 Simplified Customer Due Diligence

-Investment firm licensees may apply simplified customer due diligence measures, as described in Paragraphs FC-1.8.2 to FC-1.8.6, if:
+Investment firm licensees may apply simplified customer due diligence measures, as described in Paragraphs FC-1.10.2 to FC-1.10.6, if: